Healthy Homes Assessment Flaxmere

 Insulation Flaxmere

-Insulation needs to be in compliance with the R-values for your area
+Insulation needs to be in compliance with the R-values required for your area

-• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-Find out all the details about this Healthy Homes insulation standard.
+Find out all the details about the Healthy Homes insulation standard.

 Flaxmere Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage standard.
+See the full details of the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection